How to Get Preapproved for a Loan

-You might not need to actually provide copies of all of these documents in order to get preapproved, but you should at least find out where they are and get familiar with them.
-Any information you provide on a loan application needs to be accurate, so you’ll need the information anyway.
+You might not need to submit copies of all of those documents get preapproved, but at least figure out where they are and get familiar with them.
+Any information you provide on a loan application needs to be accurate, so you need the information anyway.

-Details about your purchase: you might also have to provide information about the thing you’re buying.
-The more detail you have, the better – your lender’s offer may change depending on how you intend to use the money.
-For example, when buying a house, is it a single-family residence, or is it a condo unit in a building with 50 units?
-If it’s a car, what is the make, model, and year?
+Details about your purchase: You might also have to provide information about the property you’re buying.
+The more detail you have, the better—your lender’s offerings may change, depending on how you intend to use the money.
+For example, when getting a mortgage, are you buying a single-family residence, or is it a condo unit in a building with 50 units?
+For auto loans, what is the make, model, and year?
 Used car loans are different from new car loans.

 Pick a Lender

 At this point, you’re ready to shop around for lenders.
-You probably only need to get preapproved with one lender to start shopping (and using a preapproval letter as leverage), but it’s worth comparing loan costs among several lenders before you commit to anything.
-You’re not obligated to use a lender that preapproves you, but you might as well go through the process with lenders offering the best terms – otherwise you’ll have to do everything multiple times (and share your personal information with numerous lenders).
+You probably only need to get preapproved with one lender to start shopping and using your preapproval letter as leverage.
+Still, it’s worth comparing loan costs among several lenders before you commit to anything.
+You’re not obligated to use a lender that preapproves you, but it makes sense to go through the preapproval process with lenders offering the best terms—otherwise, you have to do everything multiple times (and share your personal information with numerous lenders).

-Check with a variety of lenders: include several lenders – and several different types of lenders – in your search.
-Try a bank and a local credit union for home, auto, and credit card loans, and try an online lender or local loan originator as well.
-For personal loans, be sure to include an online lender or P2P lender (they often have competitive rates, and they’re sometimes willing to work with borrowers who have less-than-perfect credit).
+Get quotes from different types of lenders: Include several lenders—and several different types of lenders—in your search.
+Ask banks and local credit unions for home, auto, and credit card loans, and try an online lender or local loan originator as well.
+For personal loans, consider online lenders and P2P lenders.
+They often have competitive rates, and they may be willing to work with borrowers who have less-than-perfect credit.

-Get complete information on how much you’ll pay, including:
+Get details on how much you’ll pay, including:

-Are you pre-qualified?
-For credit card loans, some lenders keep a list of borrowers who are “pre-qualified.”
+Pre-qualified or preapproved?
+For credit card loans, some lenders build a list of potential customers who are “pre-qualified.”
 If you’re on that list, there’s a decent chance that the lender wants to work with you.
-However, there’s no guarantee that you’ll be approved – you still need to submit an application, and the lender might find something they don’t like.
-That said, there is at least something in a database somewhere that the lender likes about you.
-If you’re not pre-qualified with a particular lender, you can still apply and see what they say.
+However, there’s no guarantee that you’ll be approved—you still need to submit an application, and lenders might find something they don’t like.

 Apply for the Loan

-Once you’ve picked a lender and prepared yourself, it’s time to apply.
-There’s only one way to find out how much you can get: fill out an application and wait for an answer.
+After you choose lenders and prepare yourself, it’s time to apply.
+There’s only one way to find out how much you can get: Complete an application and wait for an answer.

-An answer may come quickly, or it may take longer.
-Answers for auto loans might come more or less instantly.
-Home loans can take notoriously long, with lenders asking for a seemingly endless list of documents.
+Responses may come quickly, or you may have to wait.
+Answers for auto loans and online personal loans typically come more or less instantly.
+Mortgages can take notoriously long, with lenders asking for a seemingly endless list of documents—right up until closing.
 That said, some lenders do a more abbreviated once-over when you get preapproved, so the process is typically faster than a complete underwriting.

-False hope?
-Be aware that some lenders claim to preapprove you without really looking at your finances.
+False hopes?
+Some lenders claim to preapprove you without really looking at your finances.
 If they don’t run your credit or ask about your income, it’s a bad sign.
-In order for the preapproval to mean something, they need to actually evaluate your creditworthiness.
-It doesn’t do you much good to get “preapproved” only to find that you need to start over (because you can’t borrow nearly as much as promised).
+For preapproval to mean anything, lenders need to actually evaluate your creditworthiness.
+It doesn’t do you any good to get a flimsy “preapproval” and later find out that you can’t borrow as much as promised.

-To avoid that problem, work with reputable lenders – banks and credit unions in your community, as well as legitimate online lenders.
-Avoid fly-by-night outfits and anybody who claims “we approve everybody.”
+To avoid problems, work only with reputable lenders.
+Start with banks and credit unions in your community, as well as legitimate online lenders.
+Avoid fly-by-night outfits and anybody who claims to approve everybody.